Ph.D. in Christian Ethics, Union

 Dreaming of Golf Back Home ...

-I am in the photo to the right .... a few months shy of 64, dressed in blue in 2012 after losing 30 pounds - down to 170 - from good diet and exercise (golf or skiing, basketball, cycling, swimming and strength training 5 days a week) - back to the weight of my late teens.
+I am in the photo to the right .... at age 64 after losing 30 pounds - down to 170 - from good diet and exercise (golf or skiing, basketball, cycling, swimming and strength training 5 days a week) - back to the weight of my late teens.